 Be Authentic: If you remember nothing else from this section, remember this: we used to idolize ‘brands’ but now we’re suspicious of them, so don’t use corporate-speak.
 Be passionate, excited and friendly.
 In many cases, it’s better to be cheery and interested in the world around you than trying to appear professional – or, to put it another way, stuffy.

 Engage: A common mistake with any social media network is to treat it as a broadcast medium.
 That is, people have stuff they want to tell the world about, so they just blast messages out.
 This may work in a very few cases, but most companies need to engage on a more personal level on Twitter.
 Reply to mentions of your brand, follow interesting people, and don’t forget to talk to them as well.

 Use Analytics: You’ve likely got very good instincts about what your audience will be interested in, what time of day people are most active, and so on, but don’t rely solely on intuition.
-Analytics platforms such as Buffer, Social Flow and even Twitter’s simple analytics can help you understand what is successful, so you can do more of it.
+Analytics platforms such as Buffer (opens in new tab), Social Flow (opens in new tab) and even Twitter’s simple analytics can help you understand what is successful, so you can do more of it.

 It can't coley be a marketing channel: If the only thing your Twitter account is used for is to tweet news about your company, any real followers you manage to attract are likely to tire quickly and leave you.
 Tweet stuff that’s valuable and engaging for your audience, such as tips, funny stuff and, yes, even news from competitor brands.
 If they can trust you to bring them everything, they will stay.